SunsetFi/stationeers-api-mod/README.md

 #### Supported properties

-- `customName`: Change the labeler-given name of a device.
+- `customName` (string): Change the labeler-given name of a device.

 ### GET /devices/:deviceId/logic